mdalai/self-driving-car-Extended-Kalman-Filter/README.md

    ![alt text][error1]

-#### 3. Recompile successful.
-Run the program displays "Listeing to port 4567".
-When start the simulator, it shows "Connected" if everything works normal.
+#### 3. The code recompiled successful.
+Run the program with compilied file, displays "Listeing to port 4567".
+Start the simulator, it should show "Connected" if everything is working.
 ```bash
 cmake .. && make
 ./ExtendedKF
 ```
-I start the simulator and get following messy result.
+I started the simulator and get following messy result.
+It means the tracking result is incorrect, especially after half way through.

   ![alt text][test1]

-#### 4. I used the **_atan_** when transforming the value of Theta from Cartesian to polar.
-It is suggested to **__use atan2()__**.
-Update following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
+#### 4. I used the **_atan()_** when transforming the value of Theta from Cartesian to polar.
+However, in the project tips, it is suggested to use **__atan2()__**.
+Updated following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
 ```c++
 //double theta = atan(py / px)
 double theta = atan2(py / px);  // In C++, atan2() returns values between -pi and pi
 ```
-Then following compile error showed up:
+The following compile error showed up:

   ![alt text][error2]

-#### 5. Google "c++ atan2", I found the syntax of [atan2](http://www.cplusplus.com/reference/cmath/atan2/).
-Update following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
+#### 5. Googled "c++ atan2", I found the syntax of [atan2](http://www.cplusplus.com/reference/cmath/atan2/) was wrong in my code.
+Updated following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
 ```c++
 //double theta = atan(py / px)
 double theta = atan2(py, px);  // In C++, atan2() returns values between -pi and pi
 ```
 Much better result.
-However some estimations are still off the track.
+However, some tracking results were still off the track.
   ![alt text][test2]

-#### 6. Normalize ϕ in the y vector so that its angle is between −pi and pi; Update following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
+#### 6. Then, I normalized ϕ in the y vector to make sure its angle values were between −pi and pi; Updated following code in KalmanFilter::UpdateEKF of [kalman_filter.cpp].
 ```c++
    /* //Lecture L5.20
      You'll need to make sure to normalize ϕ in the y vector so that its angle is between −pi and pi;